lukasz-lobocki/helper_coding/other/build_micropython.md

   python3-pip python3-setuptools python3-venv cmake
 ```

-Usually already installed, maybe with the exceptionf for `cmake`.
+Usually already installed, maybe with the exception for `cmake`.

 ## Install the ESP-IDF